akkTYO/gee-megacourse-learning-log/section-06-export-and-import-geospatial-data/ import-shapefiles/notes.md

 - `.dbf` — attribute data file
 - `.prj` — projection metadata

-Do not upload formats like .geojson, .gpkg, or .kml directly — these are not supported for Earth Engine Asset Uploads.
+Do not upload formats like `.geojson`, `.gpkg`, or `.kml` directly — these are not supported for Earth Engine Asset Uploads.
 Convert them to shapefiles if needed.

-Note: Replace 'YOUR_ASSET_PATH_HERE' in the script with your own Earth Engine asset path, such as 'users/YOUR_USERNAME/assets/WB_countries_Admin0'.
+Note: Replace `YOUR_ASSET_PATH_HERE` in the script with your own Earth Engine asset path, such as `users/YOUR_USERNAME/assets/WB_countries_Admin0`.

 ---